jbattat/RTD_Readout_8chan/README.md

 # 8-channel RTD Readout Board with Serial Communication
 Design and implementation of an 8-channel RTD readout

+# Overview
+This project is an 8-channel temperature readout system designed around a teensy 4.0 microcontroller.
+The custom PCB connects the 8 RTD boards to two D9 connectors, which each route to four temperature sensors each.

+The teensy controls communication with the 8 RTD chips, requesting resistance values and calculating temperature values when given the command 't'.
+A six pin Molex connector on the PCB is wired to an external 5V power supply and a TTL-to-serial converter.
+The 5V power supply powers the entire board, and the TTL-to-serial converter connects to a Waveshare device.

+The communicaton is:
+1. The Waveshare sends a [command](#commands) to the teensy.
+2. The Teensy requests a reading from all 8 RTD boards.
+3. The Teensy calculates temperature from the readings and sends the data back to the Waveshare.
+4. The Waveshare sends the data to the host computer.

+This system allows for remote monitoring of 8 temperature channels.

 # System Diagram
 ![Alt text](images/SystemDiagram.png)